Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

 [From here](http://realtcg.com/2017/05/13/JavaScript%E5%B8%B8%E7%94%A8%E5%87%BD%E6%95%B0%E6%80%BB%E7%BB%93-%E4%B8%80/)
 ## arguments objects
 * it is a array-like object
-* Using the arguments object, you can call a function with more arguments than it is formally declared to accept.
+* Using the arguments object, we can call a function with more arguments than it is formally declared to accept.
 This is often useful if you don't know in advance how many arguments will be passed to the function.
 ```JavaScript
 function myConcat(separator) {
    var result = ''; // initialize list